HOME-BASED LEARNING 2021-22

 - Instructional minutes are the same as they are for in-person instruction:

 - Meals are made available for pick-up for students in the home-based program;

 - Students may transition back into in-person instruction within five days of declaring they no longer choose to participate in the home-based program;

 - For high school students, access to all courses offered for graduation and approved by the University of California or the California State University are made available.

-Our home-based program meets the requirements of Senate Bill 130, which was recently enacted to ensure students have an alternative to in-person instruction.
+Our home-based program meets the requirements of AB130, which was recently enacted to ensure all students have the option to participate in an alternative to in-person instruction.